Advantages & Disadvantages of Engineered Wood Floors

 This guide will walk you through all the engineered wood advantages and engineered wood disadvantages you need to know about.
 Once you know the pros and cons, you’ll be able to decide whether engineered wood is the right type of wood flooring for you!

 Let’s start at the beginning.
 Does engineered wood fall into the category of “hardwood floor alternatives”?
-Absolutely not.
-Engineered wood is real wood.
+No. Engineered hardwood is real wood.
 It’s just a little different than solid hardwood.

-While solid wood is made from one piece of wood (no surprise there) engineered wood is made of solid wood plus super-durable plywood.
+While solid wood is made from one piece of wood (no surprise there) engineered wood is made of solid wood plus a super-durable plywood core.

 Think of it this way: solid hardwood grew up in a mansion on Millionaire’s Row.
-Plywood came from a shack on the wrong side of the tracks.
+Plywood works in a factory on the wrong side of the tracks.
 These star-crossed lovers, married together, created engineered wood.

 With its real hardwood veneer and layered plywood core, engineered wood combines the durability of composite wood with the luxury of solid hardwood.

-These days, almost all of the best hardwood floor brands sell engineered wood, giving you more choices when buying a hardwood floor than ever before.
 And once engineered wood is installed, it’s impossible to distinguish it from solid hardwood.
-You can even use it to make creative wood floor designs, just like you can with solid wood!
+You can even use it to make creative wood floor patterns, just like you can with solid wood!

 Already sold?
 Us too.
 That’s why it’s one of the most popular types of wood flooring!
 But hold your horses, because there are some important engineered wood disadvantages to keep in mind.

 Engineered Wood Disadvantages

 Look, we love engineered wood because it can go where solid hardwood can’t.
 Plus, it can make exotic woods more affordable.
 And, it can sometimes make do-it-yourself flooring projects easier.